New Zealand cuisine: Māori cuisine

-Like other Polynesian people, Māori cooked food in earth ovens, known in New Zealand as hāngi, although the word umu is also used.
+Similar to other Polynesian people, Māori cooked food in earth ovens, known in New Zealand as hāngī, although the word umu is also used.
 Stones are heated by fire and food packed in leaves placed on top.
 These packs are then covered with foliage, cloth, or wet sacks, and then a layer of earth.
 Other cooking methods included roasting, boiling or steaming using geothermal heated water, and cooking over an open fire.

 Some foods were preserved using smoke, air-drying, fermentation, or layers of fat—particularly muttonbirds.

 Māori were one of the few people to have no form of alcoholic beverage.

 Food and religion

 In traditional Māori religion food was noa, or non-sacred.
 This meant care had to be taken to prevent it from coming into contact with tapu places or objects.
 If it did, the tapu of the place or object, and often the people associated with it, would be at risk.
 High chiefs, and people engaged in tapu work such as tattooing, were tapu and were restricted in how they could deal with food, with the most tapu needing to be fed by others.
 One story tells of a war party which had to be postponed as no non-tapu people were available to load the food supplies into the party's waka.